wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-network-ip-addresses-overview-arm.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Public and private IP addressing in Azure Resource Manager | Windows Azure" description="Learn about public and private IP addressing in Azure Resource Manager" services="virtual-network" documentationCenter="na"
+   pageTitle="Public and private IP addressing in Azure Resource Manager | Azure" description="Learn about public and private IP addressing in Azure Resource Manager" services="virtual-network" documentationCenter="na"